mareks97/vue-blackjack/README.md

 #### Project setup
 ```
-npm install (in caso of conflicts use "npm install --force")
+npm install (in case of conflicts use "npm install --force")
 ```

 #### Compiles and hot-reloads for development